Watchdog tells Senate of deep concerns over FBI errors in Russia probe

 Sen. Charles Grassley, R-Iowa, said this was an abuse of the briefing process by the FBI.
 Horowitz did not disagree.

-The FBI never conducted a full “defensive briefing” in which it warned Trump that members of his campaign were under a counter-intelligence investigation.
+The FBI never conducted a full "defensive briefing" in which it would have warned Trump that members of his campaign were under a counterintelligence investigation.
 FBI officials told the inspector general that was because they could not be sure who within the campaign was compromised by a foreign power.

-In the end, they did not determine that anyone was, although Flynn and Papadopoulos were convicted of lying, and campaign chairman Paul Manafort was convicted of fraud.
+In the end, they did not determine that anyone was, although Flynn and Papadopoulos were convicted of lying, deputy campaign chairman Rick Gates pleaded guilty to lying, and campaign chairman Paul Manafort was convicted of fraud.